andracs/bridging-sustainability/manuscript/3-The-impact-of-digitalization.md

 - Solutions that **optimize processes to reduce resource consumption** (e.g., food waste or energy waste).

 A further opportunity presented by digitalization and software lies in continuously monitoring sustainability performance.
-Organizations can implement systems to track specific KPIs in near real-time, visualizing this data through dashboards (as shown in Figure 3.6) for ongoing assessment.
+Organizations can implement systems to track specific KPIs in near real-time, visualizing this data through dashboards (as shown in the figure below) for ongoing assessment.

 ![Sustainability dashboard](resources/I_3.6.png "This figure illustrates a typical sustainability dashboard, designed to provide a real-time visualization of progress towards organizational goals, highlighting achievements and priority areas.")